vaskoGut/Learning/README.md

         6. **Theming** - with css variables you can create basic theming.
 Styled components has built-in them suporting using themProvider.
         7. **Performance**.
 Regular css files - style loading is separated from JavaScript, which can be better for performance in certain cases Styled components - Styled components injects styles as javaScript executes.
 It can be beneficial for dynamic styles but may cause slight performance problems.

+______________
+  8. ### relative-absolute-fixed-sticky
+     ***static*** - default element position.
+The element will flow winto the page as it normally would.
+     ***Relative*** - the element is positioned relatively to its normal position.
+It really means 'relative to yourself'.
+You can use now top. left, bottom. right properties to set position of that element.
+      When you set relative positioning - we can you z-index on that element.
+Other thing - it limits the scope of absolutely positioned child elements.
+Any element that is a child ot the relatively positioned elmemnt, can be be absolutely positioned.
+     ***Absolute*** - when we want to place any page element exactly where we want it.
+An element with this type of positioning is not affected by other elements and it dones'nt affect other element.
+     ***Fixed*** - positioned realteve to the viewport.
+The viewport doesn't change when the window is scrolled, so element stays right where it is when the page is scrolled.
+     ***Sticky*** - a sticky element will stick like a static elemen until some scrolling position.
+Then it will behave like fixed element.

         Summary:
          ![image](https://github.com/user-attachments/assets/7df32de5-0b04-49a5-b19a-2258f7af3df4)